trisulnsm/trisul-scripts/icsissl/README.md

 4. For each cert, use the SHA1 to send a DNS txt query to {sha1}.notary.icsi.berkeley.edu
 5. If you get a NXDOMAIN response - log the offending cert & print subject name
 6. If you get a TXT response, check for validated=1 and print subject name if not
+7. We use a caching scheme so we dont check the same cert twice

 Sample output